Skip to content

 Why so high now?

-Supply constraint + low rates (pre-2022) pushed prices above wage growth for 30 years. worst affected.
+Supply constraints and low rates (pre-2022) pushed prices above wage growth for decades, with high-demand urban areas affected most.

 Single vs joint income?